 - Medical Devices: Surgical tools, monitor components, hospital bed gearboxes.

 Aluminum die-cast parts can be expected to serve indefinitely under optimum conditions.
-It is common for automotive die-cast aluminum parts, for example, to remain in a functional state after 50+ years in service.
+It is common for automotive die-cast aluminum parts, for example, to remain in a functional state after over 50 years in service.

 Aluminum die casting offers a range of benefits, including: